ArsnealX/PING/README.md

 This is a Swift 2.x Project I'm still working on.

 #More
-Sensitive information have been removed, like API Infomation.
+Sensitive information have been removed, like API Infomation.(Deleted v0.5 Repository)